Arkajit19/myJavaworld/README.md

 	d.
 5 + 15 / 3 * 2 - 8 % 3

 11)Write a Java program that takes two numbers as input and display the product of two numbers.
+12)Write a Java program to get a number from the user and print whether it is positive or negative.